10 THINGS TO KNOW BEFORE INSTALLING GATOR NITRO

 Gator Nitro offers very little in terms of flexibility because it hardens from top-to-bottom.
 It’s an extremely strong and rigid jointing material.
 To avoid cracking, it’s imperative that you ensure stability of the pavers or stones.
 Any movement can potentially cause cracks in the joints.

-Vehicular applications are prone to movement by nature.
+Paver applications that receive heavy vehicular traffic are prone to movement by nature.
 A joint filled with Gator Nitro will be hard from top-to-bottom and can crack from movement.
-This is why we only recommend Gator Nitro for pedestrian applications.
+This is why we only recommend Gator Nitro for residential driveways only.

 4. Check the temperature